Svela il mistero dei tessuti gobelin

 Here is the picture , so that you do not need to redraw it, if you just want to repeat the exercise.
 It is not drawn in full repeat – you should be able to finish it on your own, if you want to become a jacquard designer.
 For gifted people, this is the easy part.
 For the rest of us, it is next to impossible 😉

-Since we have five warps and three wefts in this fabric, we can start by setting warp and weft pattern.
-Open ArahWeave and choose Fabric > Thread pattern.
+Since we have five warps and three wefts in this fabric, we can start by setting the warp and weft pattern.
+Open ArahWeave e scegliete Fabric > Thread pattern.
 Type 1a1b1c1d1e for warp and 1a1b1c for weft.
-You should also set warp and weft colors as following: warp – black (thin), blue, red orange, green; weft – gray (thin), black, white.
+You should also set warp and weft colors as following: warp – black (thin), blue, red, orange, green; weft – gray (thin), black, white.
 Detailed setting of colors and yarns was already explained in this tutorial.

-We are now at the stage, when we need to draw the weaves for gobelin fabric.
+We are now at the stage when we need to draw the weaves for gobelin fabric.
 Select Weave > Edit.
-In Edit weave toolbox click on to delete contents of weave editor.
+In Modifica l'armatura toolbox click on to delete contents of the weave editor.
 Then you have to set the dimensions of the weave.
-Since our fabric is composed of five warps and three wefts, and the size of weave for one warp and one weft is four by four, the size of composite weave is 5 warps x 4 = 20 and 3 wefts x 4 = 12.
+Since our fabric is composed of five warps and three wefts, and the size of weave for one warp and one weft is four by four, the size of the composite weave is 5 warps x 4 = 20 and 3 wefts x 4 = 12.
 Select Change > Dimensions.
 In the Change dimensions dialog box write the dimensions of the weave which you will draw (20×12).
-You can also change dimensions with mouse if you click on arrows or use wheel mouse on the numbers.
+You can also change dimensions with a mouse if you click on arrows or use a mouse wheel on the numbers.

 Now we examine the exceptions: Nero is again equal to others, just that there is no effect warp on top – it is a full black weft float.
 This weave can not be used for larger areas – it is only used as an outline.
 This leaves us with the two real exceptions: celeste and carta.
 They are white and black weft versions of plain weave with thin binding warp.
 Why didn’t we make other color variations in this way?
 Because only the combination with thin black warp enables us to use the high weft density.
 This is an important part of gobelin weave construction – you must think of the surface density and of space you have at disposal.
 For this reason, you can not put three warps on top or on the back.